tytso/xfstests-bld/Documentation/kvm-quickstart.md

         apt-get install qemu-kvm

-2. Run the following commands to install the xfstests-bld repository and download a pre-compiled test 6appliance image.
+2. Run the following commands to install the xfstests-bld repository and download a pre-compiled test appliance image.
 We use the 32-bit test appliance here since it can support both 32-bit and 64-bit kernels.

         git clone git://git.kernel.org/pub/scm/fs/ext2/xfstests-bld.git fstests
         cd fstests/kvm-xfstests
         wget -O test_appliance/root_fs.img https://www.kernel.org/pub/linux/kernel/people/tytso/kvm-xfstests/root_fs.img.i386

-3. Build a kernel with all of the necessary drives for kvm built into the kernel.
+3. Build a kernel with all of the necessary drivers for kvm built into the kernel.
 No modules should be used, since kvm-xfstests will run the kernel directly from the build tree.
 This means that there is no need to install any modules or create an initrd, which significantly speeds up the edit, compile, test, debug development cycle.
 There are sample 32-bit and 64-bit kernels in the kernel-configs directory; pick one whose version number is close